Chun-Huan-Lee/WorkflowIQ/README.md

 - Predictive analytics for resource planning
 - Anomaly detection for process deviations
 - Custom KPI tracking with automated reporting

-## 🚧 Project Status

-> **⚠️ Early Development Stage**
->
-> WorkflowIQ is currently in **very early development** and many features are still work in progress.
-We're actively building and iterating on the core functionality.
-While the foundation is solid, expect frequent changes and improvements as we continue to develop the platform.

-### Current Development Focus

-- 🔨 **Core Infrastructure** - Setting up robust backend and frontend foundations
-- 🤖 **AI Integration** - Implementing process discovery and analysis capabilities
-- 🎨 **User Interface** - Designing intuitive workflow visualization tools
-- 🔗 **Integrations** - Building connectors for popular business tools
-- 📚 **Documentation** - Creating comprehensive guides and examples

-### How You Can Help

-We're **thrilled to welcome contributors** at this exciting stage!
-Whether you're a developer, designer, product manager, or domain expert, there are many ways to get involved:

-- 🐛 **Report Issues** - Help us identify bugs and areas for improvement
-- 💡 **Suggest Features** - Share ideas for new capabilities and enhancements
-- 🛠️ **Contribute Code** - Submit pull requests for features, fixes, or optimizations
-- 📖 **Improve Documentation** - Help make our docs clearer and more comprehensive
-- 🧪 **Test & Feedback** - Try the platform and share your experience

-> **Join us in building the future of workflow intelligence!** Every contribution, no matter how small, helps shape WorkflowIQ into a powerful tool for organizations worldwide.

 ## 🏗️ Architecture